dimagor/socraticswirl/README.md

     devtools::install_github(c("dgrtwo/rparse", "dimagor/socraticswirl"))

-Your instructor will provide your the application key, REST API key and instructor ID.
+Your instructor will provide you the application key, REST API key and instructor ID.
 Then, you need to initialize the SocraticSwirl software once in R or RStudio.
 Suppose you already have the application key, api key and id,
 ``` r
 appkey <- “cut-and-paste your application key”
 apikey <- “cut-and-paste your api key”